HenriMrl/SecurityEngineering/Week1_Threats/README.md

 ### Feedback

 Be sure to give feedback on these tasks.
 Do you feel these to be the kind of skills you might need or want?

+TASK 2A feedback: it was a good task.
+Instructions were clear and I learned how to use threat dragon.